© millerstown.org 2026

 Perry County.
 It is the oldest planned community in the

-the state of Pennsylvania.
-The surrounding area is
+state of Pennsylvania.
+The surrounding area is agriculture

-agriculture based land and the borough is home to
+based land and the borough is home to people employed in

-people employed in the town and surrounding areas,
+the town and surrounding areas, including Harrisburg and

 We are asking you to support our endeavors.
 Our initial